 Leverage Cross-Channel Marketing Tactics

-Don’t just rely on one marketing channel to generate revenue, especially because ad real estate is going to get expensive.
+Don’t just rely on one holiday digital marketing channel to generate revenue, especially because ad real estate is going to get expensive.
 CPCs and CPMs are going to skyrocket as we get closer to the Black Friday/Cyber Monday rush.
 Best way to combat this issue on your paid channels is to lean into email marketing, organic social channels, and Pinterest to combat the rising CPCs.

-When it comes to paid social specifically, I would highly recommend investing in Pinterest as a first touch for prospecting new customers if your brand falls within one of their robust verticals of Fashion, Home Goods, Health & Wellness, Food, Parenting, or Design.
+When it comes to paid social media specifically, I would highly recommend investing in Pinterest as a first touch for prospecting new holiday shoppers if your brand falls within one of their robust verticals of Fashion, Home Goods, Health & Wellness, Food, Parenting, or Design.
 Think of Pinterest has your brand introduction to prospecting new users and getting them to your site.
 From there, lean on the other marketing channels to capture them in your retargeting pools.
 Despite the challenge of driving a high volume of conversions through Pinterest, it is always a home run when it comes to some of the other supporting KPIs like CPCs, CPMs, CPEs, and Impressions.
-You can even build out a mini funnel through Pinterest by incorporating retargeting in your campaigns to increase conversion rates as people will be familiar with your brand & product line.
+You can even build out a mini funnel through Pinterest by incorporating retargeting in your campaigns to increase conversion rates as people will be familiar with your brand’s holiday sales & product line.

-Another way to utilize cross-channel marketing is to start building your email list now!
+Another way to utilize cross-channel holiday marketing is to start building your email list now!
 Start incorporating email capture campaigns into your Facebook Ad strategy.
 I would also recommend adding a subscribe “pop up” to the site as well so you can capture any new users coming in through organic or your paid media channels.
 One of the huge benefits to collecting emails, is that you’ll also be able to nurture them throughout the entirety of the holiday season which will likely increase AOV and customer lifetime value.
 Best way to capture emails quick is to offer an exclusive offer prior to the Black Friday/Cyber Monday Madness.

 Simplicity is Key